Market development in January-March 2017

 Business Premises and Infrastructure

-During the review period, investors’ interest towards projects in prime locations was on a good level in the Finnish business premises market, but the competition over tenants remained intense.
-Investors’ yield requirements and rental levels remained stable.
-The contracting market was active and several large projects were in the tendering phase.
+Investors’ interest towards projects in prime locations was on a good level in the Finnish business premises market.
+The tender market was active especially in the capital region.

 In the Baltic countries and Slovakia, investor demand for business premises was good.